MERHAWI1987/Lab-Monitoring-System/README.md

-Wireless-LAB-Montoring-System
+Wireless-Lab-Montoring-System

 CS 207 - Project

 Started date : OCT 1st 2015

-Ending Date  : Still in Progress
+Ending Date  : DEC 4th 2015

 Author Name  : Merhawi Zeremariam

 Project  Description Overview:
-     This project is about monitoring a lab beaker container level , and humudity/temprature reading by ,sending a text, or SMS message to your personal smart phone.
+     This project is about monitoring a lab beaker container level , and temprature reading by ,sending a text, or SMS message to your personal smart phone.
 These are the Phases had been accomplished, which are as follows

     Phase 1: Research of a qualified Interface Discovery Board